The best sales to shop today: Apple, Aerogarden, Always Pan and more - CNN Underscored

 - Pick up the second-generation Apple Pencil for just under $115 with the additional discount applied at checkout.

-- Baggu’s range of stylish nylon reusable bags are 25% off with code EARTHDAY.
+- Baggu’s range of stylish nylon reusable bags is 25% off with code EARTHDAY.

 - Sale styles from Cole Haan are up to 60% off at The Buy Now Wear Now Sale.